aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ![Figure: Ansible Inventory](../_media/getting-started/Inventory.png)

-Key takeaway is that configuration defined at a higher (parent) level will be inherited by the children, but if needed, this can be overridden by specifying it again i.e. most specific wins.
+Key takeaway is that configuration defined at a higher (parent) level will be inherited by the children, but if needed, this can be overridden by specifying it again, i.e. most specific wins.

 More information about Ansible inventories [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#).

 ### Organizing host and group variables